ComNets-Bremen/NAVEL/training-material/Developing-Software-for-the-ESP8266/README.md

 4. [Developing and Loading a Simple Program](#developing-and-loading-a-simple-program) - Describes a how a simple program is programmed, including structure of the structure expected by the ESP8266 and how the developed program is loded
 5. [Program to Read from a Temperature Sensor](#program-to-read-from-a-temperature-sensor) - Describes how a simple program that reads values from a temperature sensor connected to a ESP8266 is written and loaded
 6. [Program to Write and Read an SD Card](#program-to-write-and-read-an-sd-card) - Describes how an SD card is used in an ESP8266
-7. [Program to Enable a WLAN Access Point](#program-to-enable-a-wlan-access-point) - Describes how a the WLAN access point is brought up in ESP8266
-8. [Program to Enable the Web Server](#program-to-enable-the-web-server) - Describes how the web server in the ESP8266 is brought up programatically

-9. [Program to Make Files in SD Card Visible on Web Pages](#program-to-make-files-in-sd-card-visible-on-web-pages) - Describes how to program the web pages that can be used to download the contents of the web pages

 -----